Equifax Chief Steps Down After Massive Data Breach

 The agency denies these executives knew about the data breach "at the time they sold their shares."

-Added to this revelation was another reported by NPR's Merrit Kennedy: In the days following its acknowledgment of the incident, the company at several times directed concerned consumers to a fake phishing site set up by one of its engineers.
+Added to this revelation was another reported by NPR's Merrit Kennedy: In the days following its acknowledgment of the incident, the company at several times directed concerned consumers to a fake phishing site set up by a software engineer "to educate people rather than steal their information."

-The move — apparently an attempt to "educate people rather than steal their information," Merrit adds — nevertheless elicited further criticism over how Equifax was responding to the massive incident.
+The move elicited further criticism over how Equifax was responding to the massive incident.

 "I recommend companies direct people to a site that is trusted and part of their main domain, in order to make sure that something like this doesn't happen," Tarah Wheeler, a cybersecurity consultant at Red Queen Technologies, told NPR last week.

-Note: A previous version of this story incorrectly referred to a fake phishing site set up by an Equifax software engineer.
-The developer was not working for the company.